 3. Share Your Digital Badges on Twitter

 Like Facebook and LinkedIn, sharing your badges on Twitter offers yet another way to make your accomplishments known!
 When you share your badge on Twitter, feedback from your followers will be instant, and your digital badge can easily be re-tweeted, favorited, and commented on.
 When one of your followers clicks on the badge image or the URL, they’ll go right back to Acclaim to learn more about what your badge represents.

 4. Add Your Digital Badges to Your Resume

 How can you make sure your online teacher resume catches the eye of a TEFL/TESOL hiring manager?
 Include your digital badges!
 These colorful icons are more than just images.
-With a simple click, they allow employers to look inside the trainings you completed to see details such as:
+With a simple click, they allow employers to look inside the online TEFL training you completed to see details such as:

 5. Embed Your Digital Badges on Your Personal Website